Niels Quack

 Niels Quack (born 1980 in Göttingen) is a Swiss and German engineer specialized in micro- and nanosystems engineering.
-He is the Managing Director at the Institut für Mikroelektronik Stuttgart (IMS CHIPS) as well as Professor ar the University of Stuttgart.
+He is the Managing Director at the Institut für Mikroelektronik Stuttgart (IMS CHIPS) as well as Professor at the University of Stuttgart.

 Career

 Quack studied engineering at EPFL and received his master's degree in 2005.
 He then joined Jürg Dual's Institute for Mechanical Systems at ETH Zurich as a PhD student and graduated in 2010 with a thesis on "Micromirrors for integrated tunable mid-infrared detectors and emitters."
 In 2011, he went to work as a postdoctoral researcher at Ming C. Wu's Integrated Photonics Laboratory at University of California, Berkeley.
 From 2014 to 2015, he was senior microelectromechanical systems engineer with Sercalo Microtechnology Inc.

 From 2015 to 2022, he has been an SNSF Assistant Professor with the EPFL, and head of the Photonic Micro- and Nanosystems Laboratory at its school of engineering.

 In addition to his work in Switzerland, Quack has also held several academic leadership positions at the University of Sydney.
 From 2022 to 2025, he has served as Associate Professor in Micro- and Nanosystems at the School of Aerospace, Mechanical and Mechatronic Engineering within the Faculty of Engineering.
 Between 2024 and 2025, he was also Director of the Research & Prototype Foundry, part of the university's Core Research Facilities within the Research Portfolio.
 Since 2025, he holds an Honorary Professor Position at the Faculty of Engineering.

-Since April 2025, he is Professor at the University of Stuttgart and serves as the Managing Director of IMS CHIPS.
+Since April 2025, he is professor at the University of Stuttgart and serves as the Managing Director of IMS CHIPS.

 Research

 The research interests of Quack include Micro- and Nanosystems Engineering for integrated transducers with a focus on diamond photonics and silicon photonic microelectromechanical systems (MEMS), photonic switches and tunable optical microsystems.
 They find application in information and communication technologies, and emerging fields such as quantum information and artificial intelligence.

-Quack's research has been featured in several international news outlet's such as Swissinfo, Phys.org, Bilan, and Laser Focus World,.
+Quack's research has been featured in several international news outlet's such as Swissinfo, Phys.org, Bilan, and Laser Focus World.
 His research is also introduced in online videos such as the OSA stories and the H2020 Morphic Project.

 In November 2024, Quack received a grant to research "Hybrid Integration: Advancing Semiconductors, Quantum and Photonics" from the Australian Research Council under the Linkage Infrastructure, Equipment and Facilities (LIEF) scheme.